MartinRJ/GoingLLM/README.md

 [The token length for the final result for ChatGPT.
 Note that in total (prompt+answer) you may not exceed 4096 tokens or the request will fail, and the request will easily already consume over 1200 tokens, often more.]

 MAX_FILE_CONTENT
-7450
+7100
-[How many bytes will be downloaded from the Google search results, this is AFTER stripping all html tags and duplicate linebreaks and headers.]
+[How many bytes will be downloaded from the Google search results, this is AFTER stripping all html tags and duplicate linebreaks and headers.
+If this is too long, the requests to the ChatGPT API may fail if they exceed 4096 tokens.]

 max_tokens_create_searchterms
 300